-The “Golden Years” are idealized as our reward for a lifetime contributing to society through work and family.
-But for the aging, the transition from independence to dependence is often debilitating, heartbreaking.
-Our increasing dependence on caregivers for such simple tasks as getting in and out of bed, of constantly risking a fall, can be very frustrating and depressing.
+The “Golden Years” are idealized as our reward for a lifetime of contributing to society through work and family.
+But for the aging, the transition from independence to dependence can be debilitating, heartbreaking.
+Having to increasingly depend on others for such simple tasks as getting in and out of bed, the threat of falling, can impact self-esteem and increase depression.

-But it is not just the parent struggling with reducing physical ability that is dealing with the impact of the change.
-For the grown child now responsible for caring for the aging parent who may also find the transition, the role-reversal, stressful and depressing.
-The more dependent the parent, the greater the burden on the caretakers own life.
-And the stress involved may also stress the caregiver’s marriage and family.
+For the adult child now responsible for caring for the aging parent the transition, the role-reversal may also be stressful and depressing.
+The more dependent the parent, the greater the burden on the caretaker’s life.
+And the stress of the new demands may impact the caregiver’s marriage and family.

 This page has the following sub pages.

 - Helping Elderly Loved Ones Through Anxiety of Aging

 - Depression is Not a Normal Part of Growing Older

 - Depression in Older Adults & the Elderly

 - Severe depression linked to increased aging process